Video Game Review: Vampyr

 That isn’t limited to the backgrounds, either, with some underwhelming animations in combat as well as during conversations.
 The worst offender with the latter is lip syncing, which seems to be almost nonexistent at times.
 Given how big a role those interactions play in the overall experience it’s a problem you’re likely to notice again and again.

 Thankfully, the actual delivery is typically good.
 Sure, the occasional smallish role might take on a wooden or stereotypical feel, but for the most part it’s a solid cast.
 We never quite sorted out the odd change in tone when pursuing newly unlocked dialogue paths, however; was he supposed to be using some type of power to extract the truth?
-The soundtrack is quite good.
+Meanwhile, the soundtrack is quite good.

 Set in a sickness-ridden London in the aftermath of World War I, Vampyr casts you as Dr. Reid, who earned a reputation during WWI for his work (conveniently enough) with blood transfusions.
 He awakes in a grave, reborn as a vampire, and immediately kills his sister in a fit of blood lust.
 In the aftermath of that incident, Reid vows to track down the one that turned him and make them answer for it.

 Before that search can begin in earnest, however, you’re recruited by Dr. Swansea, who knows of your affliction but feels your skills to be valuable given all the ills that plague the city.
-It’s here that Vampyr starts implementing its most unique and interesting element where you’re given the option to feed on London’s various citizens, growing more powerful in the process, or let them live and retain your humanity.
+It’s here that Vampyr starts implementing its most unique and interesting element as you’re given the option to feed on London’s various citizens, growing more powerful in the process, or let them live and retain your humanity.

 On a more practical level it works like this: each citizen has a number of experience points that can be earned by feeding on them.
 It goes up if you talk to them or perform tasks that unlock new avenues of discussion, and it goes down if they become ill (you have the ability to craft medicine to help them).
 So no matter which path you decide to go down, it behooves you to explore their story as much as you can.